SNSAA-Creative-Cloud/Braint/README.md

 =======

-Welcome to the Stride source code repository!
+Welcome to the Braint source code repository!

-Stride is an open-source C# game engine for realistic rendering and VR.
+Braint is an open-source C# game engine for realistic rendering and VR.
 The engine is highly modular and aims at giving game makers more flexibility in their development.
-Stride comes with an editor that allows you to create and manage the content of your games or applications visually and intuitively.
+Braint comes with an editor that allows you to create and manage the content of your games or applications visually and intuitively.

 ![Stride Editor](https://stride3d.net/images/external/script-editor.png)